top of page

 1981 - 1983 Genuine Floyd Rose Production

-• Late 1981: Floyd Rose meets Fernandes representatives at the 1981 NAMM show.
-A contract is signed almost immediately.
+• June 1981: Floyd Rose meets Fernandes representatives at the 1981 NAMM show.
+A contract is signed almost immediately for Fernandes to mass produce Floyd Rose's hand-made double locking guitar vibrato system.

-• October 1982: Eddie Van Halen signs with Kramer.
+• October 1982: Eddie Van Halen signs with Kramer during the Van Halen "Hide Your Sheep" tour.

 1983 - 1985: Floyd Rose partners with Kramer, Kramer pushes Fernandes out

-• Early 1983, Floyd Rose partners with Kramer Guitars.
+• The final double-locking tremolo with fine tuners is production-ready.
 Floyd Rose tremolos are to be exclusively fitted to Kramer guitars.

-• Kramer has a long history with Schaller and doesn't want to use Fernandes for hardware.
+• Kramer has a long history with Schaller and doesn't want to use Fernandes.
 They bring in Schaller and sideline Fernandes despite Fernandes having an active contract.

-• Six months after the deal is struck with Schaller, Schaller begins manufacturing Floyd Rose tremolos in late 1983.
+• ~September 1983: Six months after the deal is struck with Schaller, Schaller begins manufacturing Floyd Rose tremolos for Kramer.

 • Kramer relegates Fernandes production to Japan only, thus cutting them out of the U.S. market.

-• Floyd Rose does nothing to stop it as he likely sees the business advantage of having a European manufacturer and is all-in with the guitar company that has Eddie Van Halen as its public figure.
+• Floyd Rose sees the business advantage of having a European manufacturer and is all-in with the guitar company that has Eddie Van Halen as its public figure and is rapidly becoming the number one guitar brand in the world.

-• For the U.S./international market: only German-made Schaller units are used.
+• For the U.S./international market: only German-made Schaller units are used, including the Focus Series, which are fully built in Japan by ESP.

 1985–1994: Post-Contract Proprietary Developments

-• 1985: Fernandes rebrands their entire Floyd Rose range to "Head Crasher Tremolo System".
+• 1985: Fernandes rebrands their entire Floyd Rose range to "Head Crasher Tremolo System" and presents an expanded product range in the 1986 Fernandes-Burny catalog.

-• 1986 - 1987: In-house designs with Floyd-inspired features are developed (e.g., string-through, no whale tail) and unique elements (e.g., straight knife edges, saddle height adjustment, bridge-locking device, push-in tremolo arm) for Fernandes guitars.
+• 1986 - 1987: In-house redesigns add unique elements (e.g., straight knife edges, saddle height adjustment, bridge-locking device, push-in tremolo arm) and they are used on Fernandes guitars.

 • 1987: Fernandes rebrands the entire range again to "FRT Tremolo System".